NiallCarbery/NiallCarbery.github.io/_posts/2025-03-26-PanamaCanal.md

 ### Quantum Adiabatic Algorithm (QAA)

 The Quantum Adiabatic Algorithm is employed to solve the QUBO problem.
-The system is initialized in the ground state of \(H_0\) and evolved slowly to \(H_P\) using a tailored adiabatic pulse.
+The system is initialized in the ground state of $H_0$ and evolved slowly to $H_P$ using a tailored adiabatic pulse.
 The evolution adheres to the boundary conditions:

 $$
 \Omega(0) = 0, \quad \Omega(T) = 0, \quad \delta(0) < 0, \quad \delta(T)  0.